 As we walked along a side street patterned in cobblestone grey, an arcade appeared to our left.
-Stairs descended into darkness and lured my game crazed kids.
+Stairs descended into darkness and lured my game -crazed kids.
 I followed with a reluctant curiosity.
-Set up in a basement, this arcade had rows of video game machines that reminded me of the video slots in Vegas.
-The bulky casings of the machines were rimmed with neon colors of blue, purple and green.
+Set up in a basement, this arcade had rows of video gaming devices that reminded me of the video slots in Vegas.
+The bulky casings of the machines were rimmed with neon colors of blue, purple, and green.
 Scenes of the game storylines flashed from the screens as we walked by.
 Most of the machines were occupied by young adults.
 In a corner, my kids found a Pokemon game and immediately figured out the currency and began to play.
 Apparently, games had no language barriers.

 I wandered around the building while they played.
 Going back upstairs, I found another set of stairs and began to climb the narrow passage.
 On the second floor was a Maid Café.
 This was another “must-do” while we were in Tokyo.

 Maid Cafés are a popular cosplay diner/bar.
-Posted all over the internet as an experience you should try while in Akihabara, I was very curious about this “pop-culture” trend gaining momentum in Tokyo.
+Posted all over the internet as an experience you should try while in Akihabara, I was inquisitive about this “pop-culture” trend gaining momentum in Tokyo.
 A cover charge is paid before entering the bar.
-We were seated at a table and a menu listing a set of experiences is offered.
+We were seated at a table, and a menu listing a set of experiences is offered.
 We went all out and ordered the deluxe package.
 Treated as masters, the patrons are drawn into the fantasy world of anime.
 This meant a maid brought us fuzzy bunny ears to put on.
 Not sure why.
-The waitress’s English was very limited and my Japanese entailed only basic survival phrases.
+The waitress’s English was very limited, and my Japanese entailed only basic survival phrases.
 Possibly we were transformed into an anime character?
 A meal of cheeseburgers, fries, and a drink, followed by a dessert was part of the package.
-Before we ate the Maid had us repeat a phrase(moi moi cue).
-Later, I learned that the words were incantations used in the world of anime to create a magical experience while eating the food (Well, something was needed because the food wasn’t anything to brag about!)
-A photo op with the maid was included along with a cute song and dance she performed on the club’s stage.
+Before we ate, the Maid had us repeat a phrase(moi moi cue).
+Later, I learned that the words were incantations used in the world of anime to create a magical experience while eating the food-well, something was needed because the food wasn’t anything to brag about!
+A photo-op with the Maid was included along with a cute song and dance she performed on the club’s stage.
 It is an experience that should be tried at least once.